Cooking Conversion Table

 This post describes some of the differences between UK, European and American metrics used in the kitchen.
 It includes a cooking conversion table to help you convert some of them.

 I was born and raised in the UK so I am used to working with different metrics.

-However, I do find it very difficult to spell something in American English, when that can never be the original and proper spelling 🙂 !
+I am also used to British spelling of the English language.
 So you may find stuff on my site that you think is incorrectly spelt.
 It may well be, or it may just be how we spell it over here.

 However when it comes to measuring stuff, we also still do things differently.
 This is often a subject of confusion between the USA/UK and the rest of the world.